raspberrypilearning/sock-puppet/en/step_8.md

 --- task ---
 ### Organise the wires

-Coil some of the wires under band on the other side of the card to keep them tidy
+Tuck some of the wires under the band on the other side of the card to keep them tidy

 ![ALT TEXT](images/attach-3.jpg)
 --- /task ---